MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/troubleshoot.md

 2. Select the shop for which you want to rotate the access token to open the **Shopify Shop Card** page.
 3. Choose the **Request Access** action.
 4. If prompted, sign-in into your Shopify account, review privacy and permissions, and then choose the **Install App** button.

+## <a name="known-issues"></a>Known issues

+### <a name="gen-bus-posting-group-must-have-a-value-in-customer-it-cannot-be-zero-or-empty"></a>Gen. Bus.
+Posting Group must have a value in Customer.
+It cannot be zero or empty.

+Fill in the **Customer Template Code** field on the **Shopify Shop Card** window with the template that has **Gen. Bus.
+Posting Group** populated.
+Customer template is used not only for creation of customers, but also for calculation of sales price and during creation of sales documents.

+### <a name="importing-data-to-your-shopify-shop-isnt-enabled-go-to-the-shop-card-to-enable-it"></a>Importing data to your Shopify shop isn't enabled.
+Go to the shop card to enable it.

+On the **Shopify Shop Card** window, turn on the **Allow Data Sync to Shopify** toggle.
+This toggle is intended to protect the online shop from getting demo data from [!INCLUDE[prod_short](../includes/prod_short.md)].

 ## <a name="see-also"></a>See also